lucywoodman/goeatco/README.md

 12. As a user I expect the app to be accessible.
 13. As a user I expect my data to be secure.
 14. As a user I expect the app to give me feedback on my actions.

+### Site owner stories
+15. As the site owner, I want only superusers to be able to edit or remove ingredients to prevent them being accidentally removed from existing recipes.
+16. As the site owner, I want only logged in users to be able to create recipes/ingredients and save recipes.
+17. As the site owner, I want only logged in users to be able to see community exclusive recipes.
+18. As the site owner, if an error occurs, I want users to be able to navigate back to the homepage without using the back button.

 I converted the above user stories into features and ranked them by order of importance and how feasible/viable they are to complete.
 This let me chart the resulting numbers (see priority chart below) to help work out whether or not to include the features in the project given the constraints.